First steps

 session.version

-Uploading data can be done either through the web portal or directly through crandas.
-The steps for uploading via the web portal are explained in the knowledge base.
+Uploading data can be done either through the platform or directly through crandas.
+The steps for uploading via the platform are explained in the knowledge base.

 In crandas, there are several ways to upload data.
 One easy way is to import a CSV file directly: